 The irony of celebrity is you only feel safe in the presence of other celebrities or handlers.
 Your peer group becomes socially crippled rich people in the entertainment industry.
 Do you think that’s healthy?

-Before you ask, yes, you get to have some crazy sex with unbelievably beautiful people.
+Before you ask, yes, you get to have sex with unbelievably beautiful people.
 Let me know how it goes.
 Are all your problems solved now?

 I’m not writing this to undermine my life, I’m writing to highlight yours.
 You have friends that love and admire you.
 You have a family.
 You can pay your rent.
 You get to ski every now and then.
 And from what I remember (drugs are cheaper when you’re rich, and you do them a lot), you have a job that you don’t hate.
 You were a writer, right?